 Medicines reconciliation is the process of accurately listing a person’s medicines.
 This often takes place when they’re admitted into a service and is an important day to day job of a junior doctor.
 It has been demonstrated that patients admitted to the hospital for non-ophthalmic reasons do not always receive their eye drops as prescribed.

 The PSA is aimed at final year medical students and those graduating overseas to assess their competency at prescribing as Foundation Year 1 Doctors.
-It can also be taken by Foundation Year 1 doctors if they have not passed it in their final year or had not attempted it before.
-Content It is made up
+It can also be taken by FY1s if they have not passed it in their final year or had not attempted it before.
+You must check out our free PSA course.

 In this article, we’ll cover the treatments used in Diabetes Mellitus.
 We’ll look at key things you need to know about each therapy, when you might start it & common adverse effects.
 This article isn’t comprehensive or a guideline – you should still look up information & a guideline before starting any treatment.
 Introduction Type

-When I supervise and teach FY1s, prescribing is in the top three things they are most concerned about.
+When I supervise and teach FY1s, prescribing is among the top three things they are most concerned about.
 Usually, they’re worried that they won’t know what to prescribe or that an error will cause serious harm.
-As with everything, your seniors have all been through this and we are there to help you through.
+As with everything, your seniors have all been through this and we are here to help you through.
 Introduction

 In this article, we will present several common scenarios involving Parkinson’s disease (PD) that you might face on the ward or on call.
 We will not go into too much detail about the pathophysiology of the disease – as fascinating as it is.
 This is more of a quick practical guide, on how to deal